-This salad has tomatoes, peaches, red onion, sautéed corn, and basil, and is dressed simply with vinegar, olive oil, salt, and pepper.
-It’s open to interpretation, though – scroll down for substitution ideas!
+This salad has tomatoes, peaches, red onion, sautéed corn (flavored with garlic and chili flakes), and basil.
+It’s dressed simply with vinegar, olive oil, salt, and pepper.
+The recipe is pretty open to interpretation, though – scroll down for substitution ideas!

 How to Make This Tomato Peach Salad

-Sauté the corn: Then shuck the corn (i.e. peel off the husks and silks).
+Sauté the Corn: Shuck the corn (i.e. peel off the husks and silks).
 Stand the cob upright in a large bowl (with the pointy side facing up) and run a sharp knife down the corn to cut the kernels off.
 Saute the corn for a few minutes (just until it’s lightly browned) and finish by stirring in some chili flakes and fresh garlic.

-Finish the salad: Lastly, add the sautéed corn to the bowl and season with vinegar, olive oil, salt, and pepper.
+Dress the Salad: Lastly, add the sautéed corn to the bowl and season with vinegar, olive oil, salt, and pepper.
 The vinegar and salt amounts provided below are just suggestions; tweak these to taste based on the flavor of the tomatoes and peaches you’re using.